Ates Diouf: Austin Bold

 On 21 April 2020, Diouf signed for USL Championship team Austin Bold having spent preseason on trial with the club although USL had already temporarily suspended play due to the COVID-19 pandemic in March.
-He scored his first goal for the club on August 8, 2020, in the 38' of a 4–1 home victory against RGV Toros.
+He scored his first goal for the club on 8 August 2020, in the 38' of a 4–1 home victory against RGV Toros.

 San Antonio FC

 On 19 January 2022, Diouf joined San Antonio FC.

 Lexington SC

 On 10 January 2023, Diouf was announced as the second professional signing by USL League One expansion side Lexington SC.

+Detroit City

+On 20 February 2025, Diouf was announced by the USL Championship team Detroit City for a season-long loan from Lexington SC.